Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Experiments

-\textbf{Tasks and metrics.} \emph{Trajectory modeling:} parametric B-splines and finite-difference TEX on sequences $z_{1:S}$; baselines are linear (Lerp), spherical (Slerp) \citep{wang2023interpolating,hahm2024isometric,preechakul2022diffusion}, and an LSTM \citep{hochreiter1997long}. \emph{Image fidelity:} PSNR and SSIM; \emph{trajectory error:} RMSE. \emph{Classification:} linear/RBF SVMs with leave-subject-out (TMS) and leave-($Re$)-out (flow) \citep{osafo2024generalizing}; we report F1/Acc/AUC. \emph{Class transfer:} KDE interpolation between class-conditional modes in the embedding (details in Appendix~\ref{app-exp-setup}). \emph{Non-image dynamics:} on monkey S4 latents, we compare {\methodmacro} embeddings to PCA in the same diffusion latents using RMSE, total absolute error (mean/sd), and Procrustes distance.
+\textbf{Tasks and metrics.} Across datasets, we evaluate on the following tasks: (i) interpolation; (ii) $n$-step-ahead prediction; (iii) classification and counterfactual editing in the embedding space; and (iv) interpretability. \emph{Interpolation:} parametric cubic B-splines and finite-difference TEX on latent sequences $z_{1:S}$; baselines are linear (Lerp), spherical (Slerp) \citep{wang2023interpolatingimagesdiffusionmodels, preechakul2022diffusion}, and an LSTM \citep{hochreiter1997long}. \emph{$n$-step-ahead prediction:} spline extrapolation, TEX-2 and LSTM. \emph{Ablation:} ConDA vs linear (PCA) and variational ($\beta$-VAE, $\beta=4$) baselines. \emph{Image fidelity:} PSNR and SSIM; \emph{Trajectory error:} RMSE. \emph{Classification:} linear/RBF SVMs with leave-subject-out (TMS) and leave-($Re$)-out (flow) \citep{osafo2024generalizing}; we report F1/Acc/AUC. \emph{Class transfer:} KDE interpolation between class-conditional modes in the embedding (details in Appendix~\ref{app-exp-setup}). \emph{Interpretability:} on monkey S4 latents, we compare {\methodmacro} embeddings to PCA in the same diffusion latents and evaluate prediction on 216 test samples using RMSE, total absolute error (mean/sd), and Procrustes distance.